Cataracts

 You will go home soon after the surgery and relax for the rest of the day.
 Everyone heals somewhat differently, but many patients find they can resume their everyday activities within a day or two.
 After the procedure, colors may seem more vibrant and your vision will be more in focus.
 Restored vision often motivates patients to resume the tasks and hobbies that their cataracts once prevented them from doing – you might even be inspired to take up some new hobbies.
 And why not?
 Cataract surgery doesn’t just improve your vision – it opens up a whole world of possibilities.

-video: Phaco Cataract Surgery with Monofocal Lens
+video: Cataract Surgery with a Standard lens implant

-video: Phaco Cataract Surgery with Toric Lens
+video: Cataract Surgery with a Toric lens implant to correct Astigmatism

-video: Phaco Cataract Surgery with Multifocal Lens
+video: Cataract Surgery with a Multifocal lens implant

-Multifocal Lens Implants
+Toric Multifocal Lens Implant

 Are there any special risks?